 Get Involved.
 Stay Engaged

-All summer, we have been working to develop ways to best support our partners and programs virtually.
+All year, we have been working to develop ways to best support our partners and programs virtually.
 Learn about the programs we have created or altered to be delivered remotely.
 We’re excited to share various online options this semester:

 BMORE ENGAGED – CCSJ’S NEWEST PROGRAM